LyonsLab/PhytoOracle/docs/5_FlirIr_run.rst

 Running the FlirIr Pipeline for Infrared Data
 *********************************************

 This pipeline extracts temperature data from image files.
 This guide provides demo data you can use follow along with and ensure the pipeline is functional.
+Before starting, change to :code:`master` branch with :code:`git checkout master`.

 Pipeline Overview
 =================

-FlirIr currently uses 4 different programs for data conversion:
+FlirIr currently uses 9 different programs for data conversion:

 .. list-table::
    :header-rows: 1